MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role can create and manage support requests with Microsoft for Azure and Microsoft 365 services, and view the service dashboard and message center in the [Azure portal](/azure/azure-portal/azure-portal-overview) and [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).
 For more information, see [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

 > [!NOTE]
 > This role was previously named Service Administrator in the [Azure portal](/azure/azure-portal/azure-portal-overview) and [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).
-It was renamed to Service Support Administrator to align with the existing name in the Microsoft Graph API and Azure AD PowerShell.
+It was renamed to Service Support Administrator to align with the existing name in the Microsoft Graph API and Microsoft Graph PowerShell.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |